Collyer brothers: Seclusion and hoarding

 Langley spent the majority of his time tinkering with various inventions, such as a device to vacuum the inside of pianos and a Model T Ford adapted to generate electricity.
 He also cared for his brother Homer.
 Langley later told a reporter that he fed and bathed his brother, read him classic literature, as he could no longer see, and played piano sonatas for him.
 He also tended to Homer's health and was determined to cure his brother's physical ailments through "diet and rest".
 Langley concocted a diet for his brother consisting of one hundred oranges a week, black bread, and peanut butter, claiming that this regimen was curing Homer's blindness.
 After Homer became paralyzed due to inflammatory rheumatism, he refused to seek professional medical treatment, because both brothers distrusted doctors.
 The brothers feared that if Homer sought medical attention, doctors would cut his optic nerve, leaving him permanently blind, and give him drugs that would hasten his death.
-Langley Collyer later told a reporter, "You must remember that we are the sons of a doctor.
+Langley later told a reporter, "You must remember that we are the sons of a doctor.
 We have a medical library of 15,000 books in the house.
 We decided we would not call in any doctors.
 You see, we knew too much about medicine."

 Langley began venturing out of the house only after midnight and would walk miles all over the city to get food, sometimes going as far as the Williamsburg, Brooklyn section of the city to buy as little as a loaf of bread.
 He would also pick food out of the garbage and collect food that was going to be thrown out by grocers and butchers to bring back to his brother Homer.

 By the early 1930s, the Collyer brothers' brownstone had fallen into disrepair.
 Their telephone was disconnected in 1937 and was never reconnected, as the brothers said they had no one to talk to.
 Because the brothers failed to pay their bills, the electricity, water, and gas were turned off in 1938.
 They took to warming the large house using only a small kerosene heater.
 For a time, Langley attempted to generate electricity by means of a car engine.
 Langley would fetch their water from a pump in a nearby park.
 Their only link to the outside world was via a crystal radio that Langley made.